Skip to content

 2. Alter your communication methods

-When we did strategy sessions, bid reviews etc., we had everyone do anonymous contributions so that they could say whatever was on their mind.
-I find that having a communication method that encourages everyone to give feedback, rather than just the gregarious and English-speaking members of the team really helps.
+When we did strategy sessions, bid reviews, etc., we had everyone make anonymous contributions so that they could say whatever was on their minds.
+I find that having a communication method that encourages everyone to give feedback rather than just the gregarious and English-speaking members of the team really helps.

 3. Adjust your leadership style